Your Perfect Weekend in the Berkshires: Stockbridge, Massachusetts

 Time to fuel up with some locally sourced and prepared dishes at Cafe Adam in nearby Great Barrington, which has been impressing guests since 2006.
 Cafe Adam is located just a few miles south of the Briarcliff Motel, so you’ve got time to pop in and freshen up before heading to dinner.

-This is a popular spot for locals and visitors, so be sure to make reservations ahead of time.
+This is a popular spot for both locals and visitors, so be sure to make reservations in advance.

 Berkshires Weekend Itinerary: Day 2